khaldi-med/Born2beRoot/notes.md

 > You want to restart the suspended job.
 Type bg %'Number of proc' and press Enter.

 > To terminate the process running the sleep command, type kill [PID] where [PID] is the PID noted earlier.

+> To view all processes run by users, type ps xl | less